DFE-Digital/get-into-teaching-app/app/views/content/covid-19.md

 description: |-
   Covid 19 has had an impact on teacher training, this advice is aimed at applicants, trainees, schools and ITT providers.
-date: "2021-06-25"
+date: "2021-07-23"
 image: false
 backlink: "../"
 alert: |-
-  This page was updated on 25 June 2021, and will continue to be updated as new guidance is issued.
+  This page was updated on 23 July 2021, and will continue to be updated as new guidance is issued.
 Please check back regularly.
 keywords:
   - coronavirus